et9719/ourgalleryy/README.md

 2. An image must have an alt attribute.
     - For both of these errors I added and alt attribute to the images that have details of the image just in case the image doesn't load.

 Retested: Error cleared

+3. Element div not allowed as child on ul.
+    - I Added an li around the dropdown div.

+Retested: Error cleared